 As the trail curved, it faced the bay water and what seemed like Alviso from afar with the backdrop of hills east of Fremont.

-I had planned an hour hike, and I reached the half way mark at around 2.5k and thats when I turned back.
+I had planned an hour hike, and I reached the halfway mark at around 2.5k and that’s when I turned back.
 Going downhill is not all that easy because you need to be in control of your pace and not go rushing down.
 Try as hard as I did, I could not stop myself from running downhill on the steeper sections.
 Saw a few individuals run uphill on my way down!
 Phew, that would need really strong glutes and hamstrings.

 Anyways, once I reached the car, I put the AC on full blast.
 I had not even carried water with me on the walk, all in the zest to walk light!
 But this ‘hike’ was a completely different beast and could not be regarded as a leisurely stroll.
 It needed planning.
-So I mentally drew up a list of things I should come prepared with the next time I went on a hiking trail – better shoes (running shows are no good on dirt track and dont provide as much grip on inclines), sun protection hat and arm sleeves, and water.
+So I mentally drew up a list of things I should come prepared with the next time I went on a hiking trail – better shoes (running shoes are no good on a dirt track and do not provide as much grip on inclines), sun protection hat and arm sleeves, and water.